manuel-serrano/bigloo/INSTALL.md

 This is _not_ required on Linux nor Digital Unix but it is _required_ on SunOs and Solaris.

-### Installing the Bee

-   - To install the BEE, type:

-    make install-bee

-   - Edit your .emacs file to add:

-    (if (locate-library "bmacs") (require 'bmacs))

-   __Note__ Xemacs21 requires the SUMO distribution otherwise important packages are missing.
-If you are still missing the sound file bass-snap.au, you can pick up the version in `bigloo/bmacs/etc/bass-snap.au`.

-   - You can customize which modes Bee control.
-The default is Scheme, Lisp and C mode.
-The last two can be disabled using:
-   `ESC-x: customize-group bmacs` or customizations are available through `ESC-x: customize-group bee` and `ESC-x: customize-group ude`.

 ### Testing Cigloo